sahasud1/sahasud1.github.io/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD candidate in Biostatistics" institution = "University of Toronto",  url = "https://www.utoronto.ca/" year = 2020
+  course = "PhD candidate in Biostatistics" institution = "University of Toronto" year = 2020

 [[education.courses]]